databricks-edu/build-tooling/master_parse/README.md

   "cp1252", though a more useful default might be "UTF-8".
 * `-eo ENCODING`: Specifies the desired encoding of the output files.
   Defaults to "UTF-8".
+* `-th PATH` or `--training-heading PATH`: Specifies the path to a file containing Markdown and/or HTML, to be used to replace any `TRAINING_HEADING` cells.
+If not specified, internally coded default HTML is used.

 ### Filename group